 Reasons why you Might Need to Express Breast Milk

-You may need to start work soon, and will need to start expressing breast milk for those times, when you are away from your baby.
+You may need to start work soon and will need to begin expressing breast milk for those times when you are away from your baby.
 You may want to leave your baby for short periods, without having to worry about being back before your baby needs another feeding.
 Your baby may refuse the breast; this is not very common, unless if your baby is struggling with nipple confusion.
 Your baby might be struggling to remove enough milk from the breast, despite all your efforts. (this is also not very common) You may, for some reason, need or want to feed your baby expressed milk instead of breastfeeding directly.
 Your baby may be premature, sick or have sucking issues.
-You may need to feed your baby via alternative feeding methods, until your baby is strong enough to continue to feed directly from the breast.
-If your baby has latching problems, you can use an SNS to feed your baby expressed milk, whilst continuing to breastfeeding.
+You may need to feed your baby via alternative feeding methods until your baby is strong enough to continue to feed directly from the breast.
+If your baby has latching problems, you can use an SNS to feed your baby expressed milk, while continuing to breastfeeding.

 Different Ways of Expressing Breastmilk

 Hand expressing milk: This method is used when a mother does not express milk very often.
-Hand expression, can be used to relieve some engorgement, or when other equipment is not available.
-Manual breast pump: No electricity is required, but a hand pump can still be quite time consuming and a little less effective than an electric pump.
+Hand expression can be used to relieve some engorgement, or when other equipment is not available.
+Manual breast pump: No electricity is required, but a hand pump can still be somewhat time-consuming and a little less effective than an electric pump.
 Electric breast pump: These pumps vary in quality.
 I always recommend a hospital grade, double action electric pump for most efficient milk removal.

 Sit as relaxed as possible.
 Make sure that the flange on the pump is the right size for your breasts.
 Use a warm face cloth on your breast or take a warm shower before expressing.
 Massage your breasts before a pumping session.
 Breast compressions can be done during pumping.
 Oxytocin and expressing breastmilk: Look at your baby or a picture of your baby while expressing, this helps the release of Oxytocin, the love hormone.
 This hormone helps with the flow of milk.